wolfgangasdf/reftool5/README.md

 Why do I not use Zotero?
 I would like to but: (i) Too slow for 10,000 articles. (ii) No unique bibtex ids.
 (iii) Daily work needs too many clicks, it doesn't fit my workflow.
-This appears to be design-based to me and can't be solved easily (also because I am not good in XUL programming and there is no IDE comparable to IntelliJ).
-Further, scala is a beautiful language worth learning and cross-platform thanks to the Java VM!
+This appears to be design-based to me and can't be solved easily (also because of XUL...).
+Further, scala is a beautiful language worth learning; and it's cross-platform thanks to the Java VM!

 Some key specs & features (not complete):